 Scaring kids is a 9-to-5 job for these monsters.
-Kids may be unnerved at first but they soon see the monsters are fearful of kids but need to collect their screams to power the world's electrical grid.
-Delightful and adorable for even the youngest kids.
+Kids may be unnerved at first, but they'll soon see the monsters need to collect their kids' screams in order to power the world's electrical grid.
+Delightfuly weird and adorable for even the youngest kids.

 Room on The Broom for ages 3+

 A short and sweet half-hour adaptation of the popular book by British author Julia Donaldson revolves around a friendly witch and her cat as they encounter a host of animals who've found things the witch has lost.
 When a dragon emerges, the witch and all the animals work together to get to safety.

 With a bit of action, comedy, and a few scares, this paranormal classic is a hilarious buddy comedy at heart, starring SNL alums Bill Murray and Dan Aykroyd along with Harold Ramis and Ernie Hudson.
 The crew cracks jokes as they battle ghosts and a giant marshmallow man in 1980s New York City.

 Coco for ages 7+

 This beautifully animated story from Pixar follows a Mexican family as they celebrate Dia Dos Muertos.
 Young Miguel, a young musician in a family of zapateros, finds himself stuck in the Land of the Dead, searching for his deceased musician great-great-grandfather who can reutrn him to his family and convince them to reverse their ban on music.
 While there are many skeletons and the concept of death is at the forefront of the film, there aren't any particularly scary moments.
 Instead, you'll find yourself singing along to the soundtrack.

 Toy Story of TERROR! for ages 6+